opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 - **Benchmarking tool**: OpenSearch Benchmark (OSB)
 - **Network**: All nodes within the same AWS availability zone to minimize network variance

-### KNN vector search
+### k-NN vector search

-We benchmarked k-nearest neighbor (kNN) vector search, a latency-sensitive workload common in semantic search and recommendation systems.
-Our data set for this workload was a random sample of MS Marco using [mxbai-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) (100k queries on 1 million vectors ingested, 4.3 GB total).
+We benchmarked k-nearest neighbor (k-NN) vector search, a latency-sensitive workload common in semantic search and recommendation systems.
+Our dataset for this workload was a random sample of MS Marco using [mxbai-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) (100k queries on 1 million vectors ingested, 4.3 GB total).

 **Latency Comparison**